kyasulee/DynaSiam/README.md

 ## Running the project
 When you have completed the configuration and prepared the desired dataset, you can ```python train.py```

+## Components of the project
+1. ```train.py``` contains the complete training code for the project, and the image enhancement phase generates the dataset needed for the lesion segmentation phase.
+The relevant paths need to be configured in args before the training process starts.
+2. ```predict_dynasiam.py``` used to visualize and predict the results of lesion segmentation.
+3.

 If you have any questions, please contact me at 846483478@qq.com